Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Machine learning regression methods

 For the Matérn kernel with $\nu=1.5$, $[\mathbf{J}_K(\mathbf{q}^\star)]_{si}$ can be evaluated analytically as

 In cases where a selected kernel cannot be differentiated analytically, its Jacobian can be computed using numerical differentiation.

 To summarize, GPR offers several key advantages, including gradient-based hyperparameter optimization, the availability of analytical derivatives, and a principled approach to estimating epistemic uncertainty.
 In the current work, a single multi-output formulation is employed.
 This approach avoids the computational burden associated with fitting $\bar n$ separate scalar GPs.
 As the online prediction stage relies solely on the posterior mean, the resulting closure operates deterministically.
-Consequently, the predictive variance is retained exclusively for offline tasks, such as generating error indicators or facilitating adaptive snapshot enrichment.